UCSD-E4E/radio-telemetry-tracker-docs/docs/processes/git-workflow.md

 Gitflow uses multiple branches to maintain a clean history and facilitate collaboration.
 The key branches are:

 - `main`: Production-ready code
-- `develop`: The integration branch for features
+- `dev`: The integration branch for features

 Additional branches:
 - **Feature**: `feature/[feature-name]`